janakmshah/microfeatures-guidelines/README.md

 #### Delegating navigation
 You might have noticed that we pass a delegate when we instantiate the view controller.
 The delegate responds to actions that trigger a navigation to a different µFeature.
 It's up to the app to define the navigation between different µFeatures.
 A pattern that works very well here is the [Coordinator Pattern](https://vimeo.com/144116310) that allows you represent your navigation as a tree of coordinators.
 These coordinators would be in the app, responding to µFeatures actions, and triggering the navigation to other coordinators.

 Delegating the navigation to the app gives us the flexibility to change the navigation based on the product where we are consuming the µFeature from.
 Let's take an hypothetical search µFeature that exposes a search view controller.
-When use that view controller from the app, we want to navigate to another µFeature when the user taps in one of the search results.
+When we use that view controller from the app, we want to navigate to another µFeature when the user taps in one of the search results.
 However, if we use that view controller from an iMessage extension, we want the action to be different, and instead, share the search result with one of your contacts.

 ## Layers 🐬